 The global energy outlook presented in a report from the World Energy Council is really three different views of the future.
 World Energy Scenarios 2016: The Grand Transition describes the current global energy sector as being on the cusp of dramatic transformation impacting the global energy sector.
 Three different exploratory scenarios offer a unique way to think about and discuss what electricity generation could look like over the next 40+ years.

-What sets this report apart from a more simple, linear analysis is the WEC’s introduction of three plausible explorative scenarios showing different pathways to a global energy sector future.
+What sets this report apart from a more simple, linear analysis is the WEC’s introduction of three plausible scenarios showing different pathways to a global energy sector future.
 Each scenario examines how decisions made today can impact how we balance future energy and sustainability needs.
 The WEC describes this balancing act as the “trilemma” of sustainable energy.

 The impact of disruptive technology also underscores much of the report.
-In the energy outlook presented, solar is expected to be a significant disrupter to traditional power producers.
-As the benefits of solar power for business continue to rise, utilities will experience diminished ability to capture a significant portion of new power demands.
+In the energy outlook presented, solar is expected to be a significant disruptor to traditional power producers.
+As the benefits of solar power for business continue to rise, utilities will experience a diminished ability to capture a significant portion of new power demands.

 These predictions and more are backed by the three-year efforts of a network of more than 70 WEC members from over 25 countries.
 Predictions are quantified using a global multi-regional energy system model.

 The full report is available as a download for those looking for in-depth information.
 An executive summary provides an overview of the report’s findings.
 Both help to recalibrate how we view and discuss the future of global energy.